niuers/big_data/spark/spark.md

 # Data APIs
+### SQL
+* Since Apache Spark 2.0, the catalog API is used to create and remove temporary views from an internal meta store.
+This is necessary if you want to use SQL, because it basically provides the mapping between a virtual table name and a DataFrame or Dataset.

+* Temporary views are stored in the SparkSession object, as persistent tables are stored in an external metastore.

+*

 ### RDD

+* RDD is still the central data processing API where everything else (DataFrame, DataSet) builds on top.

+* RDD is discouraged to use unless there is a strong reason to do so for the following reasons:
+  * RDDs, on an abstraction level, are equivalent to assembler or machine code when it comes to system programming
+  * RDDs express how to do something and not what is to be achieved, leaving no room for optimizers
+  * RDDs have proprietary syntax; SQL is more widely known

 ### DataFrame
 > DataFrames are columnar data storage structures roughly equivalent to relational database tables.
+It allows for structured data APIs.

 ### Dataset
 > It unifies the RDD and DataFrame APIs.
+It is basically a strongly typed version of DataFrames.
+Datasets are **statically typed** and avoid runtime type errors.

+* Static types allow for a lot of further performance optimization and also adds compile type safety to your applications.

+* A DataFrame since Apache Spark 2.0 is nothing else but a **Dataset where the type is set to Row**.
+A DataFrame-equivalent Dataset would contain only elements of the Row type.
+This means that you actually lose the strongly static typing and fall back to a dynamic typing.
+Note that the difference between Datasets and DataFrame is that the Row objects are not static types as the schema can be created during runtime by passing it to the constructor using StructType objects.

-Datasets are statically typed and avoid runtime type errors.
-Therefore, Datasets can be used only with Java and Scala.
+* Datasets can be used only with Java and Scala.
+Dynamically typed languages such as Python or R are not capable of using Datasets because there isn't a concept of strong, static types in the language.

+* Both APIs (DataFrame and DataSet) are usable with SQL or a relational API.

+### Summary
+* The DataFrame and DataSet APIs are much faster than RDDs because Apache SparkSQL provides such dramatic performance improvements over the RDD API.
+* Whenever possible, use Datasets because their static typing makes them faster.
+As long as you are using statically typed languages such as Java or Scala, you are fine.
+Otherwise, you have to stick with DataFrames.

 # Performance